MicrosoftDocs/azure-docs/articles/machine-learning/how-to-monitor-model-performance.md

 Azure Machine Learning provides many capabilities for continuous model monitoring.
 See [Capabilities of model monitoring](concept-model-monitoring.md#capabilities-of-model-monitoring) for a comprehensive list of these capabilities.
 In many cases, you need to set up model monitoring with advanced monitoring capabilities.
 In the following sections, you set up model monitoring with these capabilities:

 * Use of multiple monitoring signals for a broad view.
-* Use of historical model training data or validation data as the comparison baseline dataset.
+* Use of historical model training data or validation data as the comparison reference dataset.
 * Monitoring of top N most important features and individual features.

 ### Configure feature importance